ksivamuthu/microsoft-nodejs-bot-hol/1-setup/README.md

 Launch the program using debug bar in VSCode.
 Make note of the URL in output log.
 *http://localhost:3978/api/messages*

+Let's open our Bot Emulator.
+Copy the url into the Bot Emulator and append /api/messages (the url should be http://localhost:3978/api/messages) and click Connect.

+You'll notice inputs for Microsoft App ID and Microsoft App Password.
+You can leave those blank for now as they are not required for local debugging.

 ## Quick Recap

 Congratulations, you now have a complete VSCode development environment capable of debugging custom bot applications!
 Alright, I admit it, the sample bot we created isn't very exciting.
 But, you're now setup and ready to create exciting new user experiences!